-This article is intended for people who cannot access Euphony machine over network or have problems with Euphony being able to access online services.
+This article is intended for people who cannot access Euphony machine over a network or have problems with Euphony being able to access the internet.

 There are several ways to access Euphony: